sparkerhi/firstTest/README.md

 # firstTest
 This is a GitHub repository
-And this if an edit on a branch
+And this is an edit on a branch